Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 The implementation of the enterprise cloud infrastructure is not just about relocating the applications to a different technology platform.
 The main issues that organizations have to control include technical, operational, and organizational aspects as the cloud platform becomes a part of the main IT systems of the organization.

-Knowledge of these issues aids enterprises in developing cloud plans that tackle the complexity of the infrastructure, governance needs and long term management of operations.
+Knowledge of these issues aids enterprises in developing cloud plans that tackle the complexity of the infrastructure, governance needs, and long-term management of operations.

 Cloud services can be scaled at a rapid rate with the introduction of new applications and services by teams.

-In the absence of defined governance policies, the organization can experience disorganized security practices, a lack of control over use of resources, or even duplication of systems in various departments.
+In the absence of defined governance policies, the organization can experience disorganized security practices, a lack of control over the use of resources, or even duplication of systems in various departments.

 Setting up governance structures assists companies in retaining authority over the use of the cloud, infrastructure policies, and standards of operation.